lfmichel/DataBase/README.md

 # DataBase
-Repository to record database SQL
+Repository to record database SQL.
+Repository to learn Git and GitHub.